 Milestones provide many benefits.
 The following advantages are the most essential.

+- Milestones let you know all deadlines.
 Every project has deadlines, and not everyone in a team needs to know when every deadline has been met.
 Turning key deliverables into project management milestones in the schedule will help anyone who wants a top-level view of progress to see what’s going on at a glance.

+- Milestones help to identify bottlenecks and possible delays.
 Burying your head in the sand is the strangest thing you can do when your business is going belly-up.
 Milestones can stop you from doing this because they force you to pause and assess the project’s progress periodically.

+- Milestones contribute in creating a straightforward plan.
 Mapping out project milestones makes it easier to plan all your tasks ahead.
 Your investors, executives, and stakeholders may not know every single detail.
 When you care enough about creating a project plan and mapping out your milestones, you let them understand your schedules easily and quickly.

 Examples of milestones in project management

-We will not go far into complex examples since an excellent example of a milestone in project management is product launch
+We will not go far into complex examples since an excellent example of a milestone in project management is product launch.

 You can break up project phases by critical events – for example, final design approval for the product.
 Milestones will help you mark all stages of the project life cycle: initiation, planning, implementation, and closure.